Messi, Ronaldo & the winners and losers from the Champions League last-16 draw | Goal.com

 Lionel Messi has cut a miserable figure for the past six months at Camp Nou, and Monday's draw is unlikely to have altered his mood.

-Barcelona surrendered a their place among the top seeds with a dismal defeat in their last group game at home to Juventus, and their reward is a difficult tie against French champions Paris Saint-Germain.
+Barcelona surrendered their place among the top seeds with a dismal defeat in their last group game at home to Juventus, and their punishment is a difficult tie against French champions Paris Saint-Germain.

-PSG have generally underperformed in Europe, but will have gained confidence from reaching the final for the first time last year before losing to Bayern Munich.
+PSG have generally underperformed in Europe, but will have gained confidence from reaching the final for the first time last season before losing to Bayern Munich.

 Neymar may be struggling to face his old side if the ankle injury he picked up on Sunday turns out to be serious, but Thomas Tuchel's side will still believe that they have more quality to make it through to the quarter-finals.

-It is now six years since Messi last lifted the Champions League, and his best chance of winning it this season might be to negotiate a January move to one of Barca’s rivals!
+It will be six years come summer since Messi last lifted the Champions League, and his best chance of winning it this season might be to negotiate a January move to one of Barca’s rivals.

 Winners: Real Madrid